This article contains affiliate links, which means we earn a small commission from qualifying purchases and registrations made through our site.

 - Tier stat boosts

-You receive Medals are if you win matches in the Classic Arena.
+You receive Medals if you win matches in the Classic Arena.
 There are three types of medals – Bronze, Silver, and Gold Medals.
 Medals are needed to unlock and upgrade boosts in the Great Hall.

 The number and type of medals you get from matches depend on your current Arena tier.